Table of contents

 O uchi gari

 As shown in video, you can also perform this technique on someone walking towards you when the leg you will reap takes a step forward.
-However then opponent is not in ideal backwards momentum, besides if you pull him beforehand and he resists by leaning backwards.
+However, then, opponent is not in ideal backwards momentum, besides if you pull him beforehand and he resists by leaning backwards.

 video